skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host identification and metadata for this ranking.

 ---
 *Updated 2025-02-03, with data for the month of January 2025.
-Still ex Radio France.*
+Still ex Radio France.
+Corrected Buzzsprout numbers for November and December, which were missing a portion of new Buzzsprout episodes, due to our crawler being blocked by a firewall.
+This should be fixed going forward, in general our goal is to observe and validate every change to every podcast.*

 *Updated 2025-01-02, with data for the month of December 2024.
 Still ex Radio France.*